jshttp/cookie/README.md

 `maxAge` are set, then `maxAge` takes precedence, but it is possible not all clients by obey this, so if both are set, they should point to the same date and time.

+##### partitioned

+Specifies the `boolean` value for the [`Partitioned` `Set-Cookie`](rfc-cutler-httpbis-partitioned-cookies) attribute.
+When truthy, the `Partitioned` attribute is set, otherwise it is not.
+By default, the `Partitioned` attribute is not set.

+**note** This is an attribute that has not yet been fully standardized, and may change in the future.
+This also means many clients may ignore this attribute until they understand it.

+More information about can be found in [the proposal](https://github.com/privacycg/CHIPS).

 ##### path

 Specifies the value for the [`Path` `Set-Cookie` attribute][rfc-6265-5.2.4].
 By default, the path